National Volleyball Association: Teams

-Regular season
+Season structure

-The upcoming 2022 regular season will start between March and April and goes through to July.
-Each team plays ten games at different exhibition locations, including the Inland Empire Matador's home gym at Pearce Sport's Center in San Bernardino.
+The regular season starts in March and goes through to August.
+Each team plays ten games at different exhibition locations.
 A team faces each of its opponents in its division two times a year (four games).
 Each team plays the three teams from the other division in their conference (American or National Conference) and then another three teams from one division in the opposing conference (six games).
 This asymmetrical structure means the strength of schedule will vary between teams.
 Over the seasons, each team will have played seven games against their conference and three from their opposing conference.

-Playoffs

 The NVA Cup Championship playoffs begin in August after the regular season with the top four teams in each conference, regardless of divisional alignment.
 Seeds are awarded in strict order of the regular-season record (with the FIVB point system to decide tiebreakers as needed).
 The playoffs follow a single-elimination tournament format.
-Losers from the semi-finals matches are eliminated from the championship match but play in the bronze medal match.
+Losers from the semi-final matches are eliminated from the championship match but play in the bronze medal match.
 The winner of the NVA Finals receives the NVA Cup Trophy.
-In addition, the league awards the Most Valuable Player Award to the best performing player of the championship event and seven awards for the best performing player of each position during the regular season.
+In addition, the league awards the Most Valuable Player Award to the best-performing player of the championship event and seven awards for the best-performing player of each position during the regular season.